diogoaurelio/schedoscopeWiki/Test-Framework.md

 # Test Running & Result Checking

-The execution of tests is based on Scalatest, which allows to define test cases and offers rich facilites to compare test results against expected outcomes.
+The execution of tests is based on Scalatest, which allows to define test cases and offers rich facilities to compare test results against expected outcomes.
 In order to specify one or more test cases for a given view, the recommended pattern is to write a test case class as follows: